ecquack/Project68/README.md

 The SRAM part is a fairly pricey Renesas RMLV3216AGSA-5S2 sourced from Digikey.
 You can also use the pin compatible Alliance AS6C6416-55TIN from Mouser which is a 64 megabit part, which is actually cheaper, but you will only be utilizing half the memory.

 The memory and the PIC18 run at 3.3 volts (there is an LDO regulator on the board).
-The 5V MC68008  has a logic high level of 2.4 volts, which might be safe to use with these parts.
+The 5 volt MC68008  has a logic high level of 2.4 volts, which might be safe to use with these parts.
 I may end up using level shifters, but they eat 20 nanoseconds from the bus cycle.
 Stay tuned for my experimental results.

 ## CO-PROCESSSOR